picolibc/picolibc/doc/build.md

 These options apply when tinystdio is enabled, which is the default.
-For stdin/stdout/stderr, the application will need to provide `__iob`, which is an array of three pointers to FILE structures (which can be a single shared FILE structure).
+For stdin/stdout/stderr, the application will need to provide `stdin`, `stdout` and `stderr`, which are three pointers to FILE structures (which can all reference a single shared FILE structure, and which can be aliases to the same underlying global pointer).

 Note that while posix-io support is enabled by default, using it will require that the underlying system offer the required functions.
-POSIX console support offers a built-in `__iob` definition which uses the same POSIX I/O functions.
+POSIX console support offers built-in `stdin`, `stdout` and `stderr` definitions which use the same POSIX I/O functions.

 | Option                      | Default | Description                                                                          |
 | ------                      | ------- | -----------                                                                          |